Chapter 15

 “No,” said Lina-2.

-The bull shark was darting distracted.
-She was preoccupied with large, brown clumps, wending downstream by the dozens.
+The bull shark was occupied with large brown clumps, wending downstream by the dozen.

 “We would’ve seen them upstream,” said Tippi, who’d never heard of beavers.